algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 ## KPIs

-The following metrics (^^KPIs^^) are provided by the customer and will be used in order to track the progress of the development of the solution.
+The following metrics (KPIs[^4]) are provided by the customer and will be used in order to track the progress of the development of the solution.

 | Metric | Target | Criticality |
 |---|---|---|